JackClarkson03/Take-Home-Compatibility-Task/README.md

 <img width="2427" height="674" alt="baseline_model" src="https://github.com/user-attachments/assets/113a895f-0fdc-45dd-83e8-f10a777d5d72" />

 - The main decision require in this pipeline is in the choice of weights in the weighted sum of participant personality vectors and topic personality vectors.
 For this I chose to weight 70% towards the personality vector, and 30% towards the topic.
 This is due to the interpretation of the topic personality vector.
 The "personality traits" of a topic may impact peoples behaviour slightly, but they do not fundamentally change who they are.
 This weighting seems appropriate to capture the fact that in the 5-dimensional space representing the personality of the topic and participants, the nature of the topic slightly modifies a persons contexual personality, but their overall personality vector must remain the main source of thier nature.
+- ** State the problem with the baseline model

+The Heuristic compatibility score works to resolve this problem, and gives a more naunced scoring system.

+- ** Explain how it works
+- ** Create pipeline diagram
+- ** Discuss what weighting decisions need to be made (in config) and explain the decisions made.

+  - Another weighting decision to be made is about the weighting between the psychometrics and audio compatibility scores in the overall heuristic compatibility score.
+My model allows you to encode your prior belief about whether psychometrics or the audio conversation is more important for determining compatibility, as well as allowing you to increase the weighting in favour of the audio compatibilty scores for longer audio transcripts.
+This works by assuming a linear relationship between the word count and maximum possible bonus, and letting the user pick values for these. **what should I pick for the prior belief?
+For the audio transcript length bonus, I chose to add up to a 20% favouring of the audio compatibility score weight, and to have this maximum percentage achieved for transcripts with 1500 or more words.
+I chose this because it equates to roughly 10 minutes of audio. ** Is this a good choice?
+This means the compatibility scores for longer conversations will be determined more by the metrics relating to the audio transcript, than avergae, and the opposite for shorter conversations, the idea being that you can gauge more about compatibility based on a longer conversation. **add a diagram?